aashishsatya/Optiplex/LP/Simplex/README.md

 to obtain the results (please note the scripts are meant to be run using Python 3).

+I've also written some blog posts detailing the scripts, you can find the first one [here](https://gedankenxp.wordpress.com/2018/03/09/the-simplex-method-part-0/).

 Feel free to get in touch with me if you have suggestions/queries :)